Geovation/catalyst-ngd-wrappers-python/README.md

 ### Output Specifications
 - **Format**
     GeoJSON by default.
-If the _hierarchical-output=True_, a hierarchical json containing separate GeoJSONs according to collection and/or search area number.
+If the `hierarchical-output=True`, a hierarchical dictionary containing separate GeoJSONs according to collection and/or search area number.
 For failed requests, see 'Failed request response format' below.
 - **Response Metadata**:
     - Attributes from OS NGD API - Features items request (refer to docs above for details)
         - **type**: str